 Grief is always tough to deal with (if you need help coping with grief, visit our Living with Loss blog), but you might feel it even stronger during times when family and friends naturally get together.
 Christmas is one of those times, and it doesn’t matter how many weeks, months or years have passed; missing loved ones can feel harder.
 The feeling of grief can be so strong in the first year following the death of a loved one that you might even find yourself wishing that Christmas would go away.

 Should you celebrate Christmas?

-- Knowing where to seek advice and support if you need it.
+Think about your feelings and plan how you might deal with them if things become overwhelming.
+Let yourself cry and feel upset if you need to.
 Give yourself permission to react however you need to at the time.